John Henry

 Analysis of Poetic Devices in “John Henry”

-- Ballad: A ballad is a poem that tells a story and is meant to be sung or recited.
-“John Henry” is one of the famous ballads of 19th century.
+- Ballad: A ballad is a narrative poem meant to be sung or recited, often telling a story of love, courage, or tragedy.
+“John Henry” is a classic example of a 19th-century ballad.

 - Quintet: A quintet is a five-line stanza.
-Here, each stanza is quintet.
+Each stanza in “John Henry” is a quintet.

 Quotes to be Used